 The inspiration was the same, but they did not use the vibrant colors of Jodipan.
 Instead, in Kampung Biru Arema, the predominant color is blue.

 Visit Singosari Temple

-The temple is proof that there already was a kingdom in Malang and is 30 minutes away from the city center.
+The temple is proof that once there was a kingdom in Malang and is 30 minutes away from the city center.